Looking4Cache/node-red-contrib-remote/README.md

 Version 1.5.1
 - Added support for running Node-RED with a self signed https certificate.
+- Notifications and Questions will automatically convert values to string if a string is needed (e.g. title and body).

 Version 1.5.0
 - Geofencing!
 You can add geofences in the apps.
 Entering and leaving them will trigger a message on the new output of the remote access node.